Direct Numerical Simulation of MILD Combustion: Mixing and Autoignition from Non-Premixed Streams: Key parameters and simulation setup

 This configuration enables the independent variation of fuel–air and hot products–air mixing time scales, thus controlling the corresponding Damköhler numbers and allowing a systematic assessment of their impact on ignition behavior and MILD combustion establishment.
 The numerical domain consists of a box with periodic boundary conditions in the streamwise (x) and crosswise (z) directions, while an outlet boundary condition is imposed in the spanwise (y) direction.
 The central cold fuel jet composition is $25\%$-vol hydrogen and $75\%$-vol methane at $T_{\mathrm{fuel}} = \SI{300}{K}$.
 Two jets of preheated air at $T_{\mathrm{air}} = \SI{900}{K}$ are placed on the sides of the fuel jet, with an opposing velocity direction to favor their relative mixing.
 Finally, the air jets are surrounded by two additional jets composed of equilibrium combustion products at $T_{\mathrm{hot}} = \SI{1225}{K}$.
-For the selected case, fuel and air correspond to a volumetric equivalence ratio $\phi$ of 0.8; this requirement constrains the relative size of the two jets.
+For the selected case, fuel and air correspond to a volumetric global equivalence ratio $ER$ of 0.8; this requirement constrains the relative size of the two jets.
 The same equivalence ratio was also used to define the composition of the combustion products in the hot stream.
 The jet direction is defined by the velocity imposed on the two shear-layer regions.
 The initial conditions for the DNS (temperature, composition, velocity range, and operating pressure) were extracted from a reference experimental campaign by Ferrarotti et al.~\cite{Ferrarotti2020}.
 The chosen case corresponds to one of the operating conditions identified in the experimental campaign as representative of MILD combustion conditions.
-The initial fields for temperature and species mass fractions are mapped using two separate non-premixed 1D flamelet simulations at extinction conditions, each representing one of the mixing systems (fuel-air, air-hot products).
-Using extinct flamelets ensures that the thermochemical initial condition is in a quasi-frozen state, allowing the simulation to capture the onset of autoignition.
-The mapping is done on a smooth mixture fraction profile obtained from a piecewise definition with linear variation across the transition layer.
-The 1D flamelets were computed with FlameMaster~\cite{FLAMEMASTER} using a reduced mechanism for lean methane-hydrogen blend combustion with 24 species and 251 reactions, which was derived from the full mechanism C3MechV3.3 model developed by Dong et al.~\cite {Dong2022}.
-The same kinetic mechanism is employed for the 3D simulation.
-For the DNS, the reactive, unsteady Navier-Stokes equations are solved in the low-Mach limit using the in-house finite-differences solver CIAO~\cite{Desjardins2008}.
+The choice of opposing velocity directions for the streams follows the canonical temporal mixing layer formulation, in which the two streams are initialized symmetrically at $\pm\Delta U/2$~\cite{RogersMoser1994, Almagro2017}.
+This configuration is equivalent to the experimental setup of~\cite{Ferrarotti2020} in the convective reference frame: for a temporal mixing layer, the only dynamically relevant parameter is the velocity difference $\Delta U$ between the streams, not their absolute velocities~\cite{RogersMoser1994}.